KaiNorberg/PatchworkOS/README.md

 2. Download [QEMU](https://www.qemu.org/) on your Windows machine and then use the [run.bat](https://github.com/Kaj9296/PatchworkOS/blob/main/run.bat) file.
 3. Download [QEMU](https://www.qemu.org/) on your Linux machine and then use the  ```python build.py --run``` command.
 4. Run the created .img file in a virtual machine of your choice.

+## Roadmap

+The current long term goal is to create a desktop environment and to play DOOM.

 ## Contributing

-Patchwork is intended to by my project, thus contributing major features or similar is not what I'm looking for.
-However, if you have the patience, you are welcome to try to fix any bugs or other issues you find.
-There are no strict guidelines beyond what's previously stated due to the small scale of the project.
+Patchwork is intended as a personal project, therefor contributions to add features are unwanted, however contributions to fix bugs or address issues are welcome.
+There are no strict guidelines due to the small scale of the project.